If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • 1,869 pieces

-When you think of LEGO Batman, you think of this iconic Tumbler.
-Despite being discontinued for over five years, it’s still a sought-after model, and any fan of Batman wants to have this in their collection.
-It’s huge, for one, and its angular bodywork set atop four huge tyres make it look unlike any other LEGO vehicle.
-Sure, smaller Tumblers have come along since, but none are as spectacular as this.
+When you think of Lego Batman, you think of this iconic Tumbler.
+This original was discontinued way back in 2015, but it’s so sought-after that Lego brought it back in 2021 with a few tweaks.
+Whichever version you have, though, it’s equally striking looking: it’s huge, for one, and its angular bodywork set atop four huge tyres make it look unlike any other Lego vehicle.
+Sure, smaller Tumblers have come along too, but none are quite as spectacular as this.

 • Release date: December 2012 to November 2014